szstonelee/gointernal/scheduler.md

 e.g. 2

-Assuming a machine have 4 cpu cores, and we create 8 Goroutines, and GOMAXPROCS = 4.
+Assuming a machine has 4 cpu cores, we create 8 Goroutines, and GOMAXPROCS = 4.

 Go runtime may create four user-code threads, each thread run each core with a task queue of length 2.